Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Introduction

 \section{Introduction}

 Knowledge Bases (KBs) are widely used for representing entities and facts about the world with reasoning supported.
 KBs are inherently incomplete.
-New entities are constantly emerging, for example, ``Curry-Jones syndrome'' \cite{wigby2017gastrointestinal} was not added to SNOMED CT until 2017; and from late 2020 to early 2022, a new variant of SARS-CoV-2 emerged every few months \cite{who2022variants}.
+New entities are constantly emerging, for example, from late 2020 to early 2022, a new variant of SARS-CoV-2 emerged every few months \cite{who2022variants}.
+Existing KBs may thus also inevitably miss entities, for example, ``Curry-Jones syndrome'' \cite{twigg2016recurrent} was not added to SNOMED CT \cite{donnelly2006snomed} until 2017.
 Delays in incorporating these entities into the KB may result in failure to cataloguing, searching, and reasoning with them.
-Automated discovery of mentions of new entities from common resources such as text can support the maintenance of KBs.
+Automated discovery of mentions of new entities from common resources such as texts can support the maintenance of KBs.

-Updating KBs with entities from texts is highly relevant to \textit{Entity Linking} (EL) which is to match mentions in texts to entities in a KB \cite{poibeau_entity_2013,shen2014entity}.
+Updating KBs with entities from texts is highly relevant to \textit{Entity Linking} (EL), which is to match mentions in texts to entities in a KB \cite{poibeau_entity_2013,shen2014entity}.
 Current works on EL, however, often assume all the target mentions have corresponding entities in the KB and ignore mentions that have no corresponding entities \cite{wu2020blink,basaldella2020cometa}.
-The latter are sometimes called out-of-KB mentions and are matched with a special NIL entity.
-To maintain a KB, it is required to discover out-of-KB mentions which can be further processed as new KB entities.\footnote{In this work, we focus on identifying out-of-KB \textit{mentions}, and leave the canonicalization and placement of the new entities in the KB for future work.}
+The latter are sometimes called \textit{out-of-KB mentions} and are matched with a \textit{NIL entity}.
+To maintain a KB, it is required to discover out-of-KB mentions which can be further processed as new KB entities.\footnote{In this work, we focus on identifying out-of-KB \textit{mentions}, and leave the canonicalisation and placement of the new entities in the KB for future work.}

 As NIL is not described in the KB, it is hard to obtain their lexical or embedding representations, and consequently, it is hard to predict them directly.
 One idea is setting a threshold towards the mention-to-entity matching score: a mention is regarded as NIL if its scores to all the KB entities are below the threshold \cite{bunescu-pasca-2006}.
-Another idea is to \textit{classify} whether a mention is NIL or not based on a set of features regarding the mention and its top-\textit{k} entity candidates \cite{wu2016features}.
-Some other studies attempt to represent the NIL entity with key phrases or features with the help of external corpora \cite{Hoffart2014} or manual effort \cite{Hoffart2016}.
+Another idea is to \textit{classify} a mention into NIL or in-KB based on a set of features regarding the mention and its top-\textit{k} entity candidates \cite{wu2016features}.
+There are also some other studies attempting to represent the NIL entity with key phrases or features based on external corpora \cite{Hoffart2014} or manual effort \cite{Hoffart2016}.